Gambia Birdwatching Tour by Birding Specialists

 This small, accessible country embraces the shores of the languid Gambia River, which flows through its very heart before emptying into the Atlantic Ocean.
-Extensive protected areas interspersed with low-key traditional agriculture make for a welcoming wildlife haven, rich in eye-poppingly colourful flora and fauna.
+Extensive protected areas interspersed with low-key traditional agriculture make for a welcoming wildlife haven, rich in eye-popping colourful flora and fauna.

 Appealing, hospitable and easy to visit, this simply amazing birding destination provides an ideal introduction to sub-Saharan Africa, with raptors galore and a myriad of colourful and exciting target species.
 Bursting with life and culture, it is well-deserving of its nickname of ‘Africa’s Smiling Coast’, not just for its geographical appearance, but also because of the genuinely warm welcome waiting for you here.

 Once Arab traders established routes across the Sahara in the tenth century, The Gambia, like so many of its neighbouring countries, became victim to the atrocities of the slave trade.
-This escalated when the Portuguese came to dominance in the 1500s and it´s thought that over three million Gambians were sold into trans-atlantic slavery – by various European countries as well as other Africans – before the British outlawed the practice throughout their empire in 1807.
+This escalated when the Portuguese came to dominance in the 1500s and it´s thought that over three million Gambians were sold into trans-Atlantic slavery – by various European countries as well as other Africans – before the British outlawed the practise throughout their empire in 1807.

 The Gambia remained a British Protectorate until its independence in 1965.
 Since then this young country has built its economy on farming – mostly of peanuts, cereals and vegetables – fishing, and tourism.

 Despite its poverty, The Gambia is rich in culture and great food!
 A variety of ethnic groups – including Mandinka, Fula and Wolof people – live side-by-side in the Gambia, each preserving its own language and traditions.
-Cuisine includes simple but delicious dishes based on peanuts, rice, fish, meat, onions, tomatoes, cassava, chili peppers and oysters from the River Gambia.
-In particular look out for yassa and domoda – two unforgettable Gambian curries!
+Cuisine includes simple but delicious dishes based on peanuts, rice, fish, meat, onions, tomatoes, cassava, chilli peppers and oysters from the River Gambia.
+In particular, look out for yassa and domoda – two unforgettable Gambian curries!

 - Observe Egyptian Plover at close quarters

-- Explore forests where the range restricted Adamawa Turtle Dove occurs and both Green and Violet Turacos
+- Explore forests where the range-restricted Adamawa Turtle Dove occurs and both Green and Violet Turacos

 - Find familiar northern breeding migratory birds wintering in The Gambia